-CANDIDATE PARTY PREFERENCE HISTORY:

-Under the Top Two Candidate Open Primary Act (Proposition 14) which was approved by California voters in June of 2010, the Secretary of State is required to provide the political party preference history for the preceding 10 years for candidates for voter-nominated offices.
-A candidate is responsible for providing his/her party preference history on his/her Declaration of Candidacy filed by March 9, 2012. § 8121(b)
+February 15, 20161 through March 11, 2016 (E-113 - 88) CANDIDATE PARTY PREFERENCE HISTORY: Under the Top Two Candidates Open Primary Act (Proposition 14) which was approved by California voters in June of 2010, the Secretary of State is required to provide the political party preference history for the preceding 10 years for voter-nominated office candidates.
+A candidate for voter-nominated office is responsible for providing his/her party preference history on the Declaration of Candidacy filed by March 11, 2016. § 8121(b)

-FILING FEES: Filing Fees must be paid at the time the Nomination Papers are obtained from the Registrar of Voters.
+February 15, 20161 through March 11, 2016 (E-113 - 88) FILING FEES: Filing Fees must be paid at the time the Nomination Papers are obtained from the Registrar of Voters.
 This fee is nonrefundable.
 (Candidates for judicial offices of the Superior Court pay the Filing Fee at the time of filing the Declaration of Intention to become a candidate.)
-Signatures appearing on a filed Petition In-Lieu of Filing Fee can be counted toward the number of signatures required for the candidate's Nomination Papers.
-If the candidate's Signatures-In-Lieu of Filing Fee Petition contains the requisite number of valid signatures required for his/her Nomination Papers, the Registrar of Voters shall not require the candidate to circulate a Nomination Papers to be signed by qualified registered voters.
+Signatures appearing on a filed Petition in- Lieu of Filing Fee can be counted toward the number of signatures required for the candidate's Nomination Papers.
+If the candidate's Signatures-in-Lieu of Filing Fee Petition contains the requisite number of valid signatures required for his/her Nomination Papers, the Registrar of Voters shall not require the candidate to circulate Nomination Papers.